LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 - Core C

-Only super admins can add and delete users and other admins to the app.
-It can be done in the Authentication/Admin panel module.
+Only super admins can add and delete users, including other admins, within the app.
+This functionality is available in the Authentication/Admin panel module.